-The COVID variant from India: what we know so far | DW | 23.04.2021
+The COVID variant from India: What we know so far | DW | 23.04.2021

 The latest variant of the COVID-19 coronavirus was detected in India.
 It's unclear how dangerous variant B.1.617 is, but its emergence has caused concern.

 The number of new coronavirus infections has continued to rise sharply in India.
-The country has just recorded the world's highest daily tally of 314,835 infections, new infections per day, among its total population of 1.38 billion people.
+The country has just recorded the world's highest daily tally of 314,835 infectionsamong its total population of 1.38 billion people.

 It's too early to say whether the new variant of the virus, B.1.617, is responsible for the rapid increase in infections, but it is being treated as a possible cause.